Ngopimas/mac-the-dev/README.md

 ## Credits

-Created as a fun little project for developers who need a quick break from coding!
+Created as a fun project to combine coding themes with classic endless runner gameplay.
+Perfect for developers who need a quick break from actual coding!